usnistgov/ZandrEA/README-build-deps.md

 # Dependencies

-These are the dependencies needed to build the standalone version.
-If you use Docker these are all taken care of automatically by docker-compose and Dockerfiles.
+**These are the dependencies needed to build the standalone version.
+If you use Docker these are all taken care of automatically by docker-compose and Dockerfiles - you should not need anything in this file.**

 Supported platforms for non-Docker build:
 - Linux (Ubuntu 20.04+)